Welcome to the University of Montana College of Business (COB) and thank you for visiting our Career Development Program Parent Page.

 In her book, Getting from College to Career, author Lindsey Pollak provides helpful recommendations for parents.
 We highlight some of her insights below.

-- Encourage your student to participate fully in all of SoBA’s career development activities
+- Encourage your student to participate fully in all of COB’s career development activities

 - Review personality inventories and assessment results with your student and help him/her understand anything confusing